 Battlefield House Museum

 When you come to visit us at Battlefield House Museum in Stoney Creek, you will find living history.
-Experience life in the early nineteenth century, as our museum staff, dressed in period, demonstrate the lifestyle of the Gage Family.
+Experience life in the early nineteenth century, as our museum staff, dressed in period clothing, demonstrate the lifestyle of the Gage Family.
 Learn about the history of Battlefield House.
-This rural Upper Canada home was originally built here on the banks of the creek in Saltfleet Township, around 1796.
+This rural Upper Canadian home was originally built here in Saltfleet Township, around 1796.

 The Battle of Stoney Creek, 1813